ckkyue/4PCF/README.md

 This function returns the Cartesian coordinates given the data.

 ## redshift_distance.py
+This file contains the code to calculate the physical distance given the redshfit $z$.

 ### def redshift_to_dist(z, type="DCMR", h=H0/100.0, Omega_m=Omega_m, n=1000)
 This function returns the physical distance given the redshift $z$.